Battle of Kingston Harbour: Battle

 At sunrise on November 10, Chauncey’s squadron weighed anchor and sailed along the Canadian shore in search of the Royal George.
 Passing by Ernestown, now Bath, Chauncey spotted a merchant schooner and sent a boat to seize it.
-The Americans threaten to attack the town of the residents did not hand over the ship, and the schooner was soon captured and taken with the squadron.
+The Americans threaten to attack the town if the residents did not hand over the ship, and the schooner was soon captured and taken with the squadron.
 Slowed by the captured schooner, Chauncey ordered her burned, and Lt.
 Joseph Macpherson set fire to the vessel between Ernestown and Collins Bay.

 Around 1pm, as the Americans reached Collins Bay, they spotted the Royal George anchored in Kingston harbour, protected by the militia shore batteries in Kingston.

 While the militia and army in Kingston believed the Americans to be an invasion force, Chauncey’s main goal was the destruction of the Royal George, and Myers recalled:

 we ran down into the bay, and engaged the ship and batteries, as close as we could well get.”

 Ineffective fire from a British gunboat in Collin’s Bay greeted the American squadron as they neared Kingston, which was returned without effect by the Americans.
 A brass 6-pdr artillery piece, manned on Everett Point by Addington Militia, five miles west of Kingston, was next to try and inflict some damage on the lead schooner USS Conquest, under the command of Lieutenant Jesse Elliot.

 As Chauncey’s fleet passed Everett Point and bore down on the Royal George’s position in the harbour, Commodore Earle weighed anchor and pulled back in line with the shore batteries, closer to the Cataraqui river.
 Batteries in town, manned by the Frontenac Militia, began firing on the American ships, with one witness stationed at Mississauga Point battery recalling:

 “They all came onwards, as far as [Murney Point] when to their great mortification, they experienced so heavy a cannonading from a battery of 2 nine pounders … as threw them into the greatest confusion.”

 The batteries were manned with 9-pdr cannons, and being of small calibre did little to inflict damage on the ships, but deterred the Americans from sailing close to the town or landing an invasion party.